By Maureen Gallagher, MD

 In very severe cases, surgery may be needed, though this is rare.
 If severe or repeated C. difficile infections do need treatment with surgery, it may include:

-- Illeostomy with irrigation—The small intestine is brought through the abdominal wall.
+- Ileostomy with irrigation — The small intestine is brought through the abdominal wall.
 This opening allows stool to leave the body, and a liquid is used to flush the infected part of colon.

 Proper hand washing is the best way to prevent C. difficile from spreading.
 Wash your hands with soap and water, especially after using the bathroom.
 Other preventive methods include: